 Who’s the most famous, most legendary skier in California history?
 Many will blurt out modern names like McConkey and Schmidt – but no – it’s Thompson.
 Snowshoe Thompson.

-Snowshoe Thompson was quite possibly the most badass skier to have ever walked the face of the Earth, not just California, not just the USA.
-He was a skiing beast who charged 90-miles over the Sierra Nevada in the dead of winter – solo – on 10-foot skis carrying an 80-100 pound pack in only 3 days.
-Then, he’d turn around and charge the 90-miles back home in only two.
-The guy did this twice a month during winter for 20 years (1856 – 1876) and he did it with no gun, no blanket, no camping gear, and no compass.
+Snowshoe Thompson was possibly the most badass skier to have ever walked the face of the Earth, not just California, not just the USA.
+He was a skiing beast who charged 90 miles over the Sierra Nevada in the dead of winter – solo – on 10-foot skis carrying an 80-100 pound pack in only three days.
+Then, he’d turn around and charge the 90 miles back home in only two.
+The guy did this twice a month during winter for 20 years (1856 – 1876), and he did it with no gun, no blanket, no camping gear, and no compass.

-Thompson claimed he was never lost, even in a blizzard and he managed to save the lives of seven dying, snowbound men in the course of his epic journeys.
+Thompson claimed he was never lost, even in a blizzard, and he managed to save the lives of seven dying, snowbound men during his epic journeys.

 Snowshoe Thompson rarely even stopped to rest when crossing the Sierras.
-He would sprint up and over the Sierra Nevada range to Genoa, Nevada and back to California in 5 days.
-Thompson used “Johnson’s Cutoff” now known as US Highway 50 as his route topping out at 7,283-feet on Echo Pass, CA. The round trip included over 180-miles of travel, over 10,000 vertical feet of climbing, and over 10,000 vertical feet of skiing.
-There’s no doubt at all that Snowshoe Thompson loved making this mail run.
+He would sprint up and over the Sierra Nevada range to Genoa, Nevada, and back to California in five days.
+Thompson used “Johnson’s Cutoff,” now known as US Highway 50, as his route topping out at 7,283 feet on Echo Pass, CA. The round trip included over 180 miles of travel, over 10,000 vertical feet of climbing, and over 10,000 vertical feet of skiing.
+There’s no doubt that Snowshoe Thompson loved making this mail run.

 Thompson would load his pack with US mail and whatever else was needed and fly.
 His only personal supplies included crackers, beef jerky, biscuits, and some matches.
-He was a true mountain man with absolutely no fear of the snow nor mountains.
+He was a true mountain man without fear of the snow or mountains.

-No one in the Sierras had ever seen skis before during Thompson’s time and his skiing style was simply legendary.
+No one in the Sierras had seen skis before during Thompson’s time, and his skiing style was legendary.